FreeRADIUS/wiki.freeradius.org/guide/Concepts.md

 The "known good" password comes from another module.
 The pap module just does PAP authentication, and nothing more.
 The benefit of this approach is that the "known good" password can come from the 'users' file, SQL, LDAP, ``/etc/passwd``, external program, etc.  i.e. pretty much anything.

-Lets suppose that the ldap module was listed in authorize it'll have run and checked:
+Lets suppose that the ldap module was listed in authorize.
+It will have run and checked:

 >  Hmm...
 Can I find a "known good" password for this user?